On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

-We are now in position to define the so-called strong stability. \begin{deff}[Strong stability] The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} is strongly stable if, taking $(f_j)=0$, there exist $C>0$ and $\alpha_0$, such that for all $\alpha>\alpha_0$, for all boundary data $(g^n_j)$, for all $\dx>0$, for all $n\in \N$, the solution satisfies
+The latter norm is associated with the space $\ell^2(\{-r,\dots,-1\}\cup \N)$, denoted shortly $\ell^2$.
+We are now in position to define the so-called strong stability, for zero initial data. \begin{deff}[Strong stability] The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} is strongly stable if, taking $(f_j)=0$, there exist $C>0$ and $\alpha_0$, such that for all $\alpha>\alpha_0$, for all boundary data $(g^n_j)$, for all $\dx>0$, for all $n\in \N$, the approximate solution $(U_j^n)$ satisfies

 \end{deff}